paritytech/devops-guide/src/tooling.md

 # Infrastructure Tooling

-This section is for listing some useful projects and tools that are releavant for node operators and developers.
+This section is for listing some useful projects and tools that are relevant for node operators and developers.
 A community maintained [Awesome Substrate](https://github.com/substrate-developer-hub/awesome-substrate) is a more detailed general list.

 ## Testing